Psychology, B.A.

 prejudice).

-This course about emotion will cover basic theoretical perspectives, including biological foundations, and essential emotion processes such as emotion regulation.
+This capstone course about emotion will cover basic theoretical perspectives, including biological foundations, and essential emotion processes such as emotion regulation.
 Individual emotions such as happy, sad, angry, etc. will be discussed.
-The course will culminate with brief discussion of emotion-related constructs such as empathy and positive psychology.
+The course will culminate with coverage of emotion-related constructs such as empathy and positive psychology.
+The course will require lab work to apply concepts and students will be required to complete a capstone project.
+(Formerly PSY 405.)